alshei/notepad-v2/README.md

 ## Notepad

-A note-taking application created with MondoDB, Express, React, and Node.
+A note-taking application created with MondoDB, Express.js, React.js, Node.js, and Tailwind.css.
 Users can sign up with an account and create/delete notes.
 These are displayed on a page and stored in a database.

 Completed: